-As the Senate Appropriations Subcommittee on Homeland Security prepares to vote on the FY2004 Department of Homeland Security Appropriations bill, I urge you on behalf of the more than 900,000 members of THE NATIONAL ASSOCIATION OF REALTORS[®] to approve the Federal Emergency Management Agency's request of \$200 million to fund its flood map modernization program.
-The House of Representatives has approved full funding of FEMA's budget request.
+As the Senate Appropriations Committee prepares to vote on the FY2004 Department of Homeland Security Appropriations bill, I urge you on behalf of the more than 900,000 members of THE NATIONAL ASSOCIATION OF REALTORS® to approve the Federal Emergency Management Agency's request of \$200 million to fund its flood map modernization program.
+The Senate Appropriations Homeland Security Subcommittee has approved full funding of FEMA's budget request, and the House of Representatives has also approved the \$200 million request.